one-ware/one-ware.com/docs/studio/03-tutorials/05-add-hardware/index.md

 ### Interfaces

-Interfaces can be used to graphically use extensions for your hardware.
+Interfaces can be used to graphically connect extensions for your hardware.

 This is how you would define the PMOD Interface for the MAX1000: